 On April 27, 2022, the Company announced certain executive management changes.
 Effective April 22, 2022, Dr. Claus Møller stepped down from his positions as Chief Executive Officer and as a member of the Company's Board of Directors.
 There were no disagreements with the Company expressed by Dr. Møller on any matters relating the Company's operations, policies or practices.
-Dr. Møller's contractual severance related benefits provided for cash compensation of \$1,428,000, which includes salary and certain benefits continuation.
+Dr. Møller's contractual severance related benefits provided for cash compensation of \$1,589,000, which includes salary and certain benefits continuation.
 Also, under terms of the equity award agreement, Dr. Møller's outstanding stock option awards will continue to vest as scheduled and become exercisable when vested.
-This resulted in a non-cash share-based compensation expense charge of \$9,286,000 that the Company recognized in three and six months ended June 30, 2022 as there is no longer a service condition related to such awards.
-The total charge of \$10,714,000 related to executive management change was recorded in Selling, General and Administrative expenses during the three and the six months ended June 30, 2022.
+This resulted in a non-cash share-based compensation expense charge of \$9,286,000 that the Company recognized in nine months ended September 30, 2022 as there is no longer a service condition related to such awards.
+The total charge of \$10,875,000 related to executive management change was recorded in selling, general and administrative expenses during the nine months ended September 30, 2022.
+The Company entered into a separation agreement with Dr. Møller in September 2022, which resulted in de minimis incremental charge.